HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Conclusion

 \section{Conclusion}

 To achieve performance improvement by cross-temporal representation learning of moving infrared dim-small targets, we propose HyperTea, a network architecture combining CNNs, RNNs, and HGNNs.
 We first design a GTEM to enhance the global temporal context.
-Then, we develop the LTEM to enhance the local temporal context where key frames are located.
+Then, we develop the LTEM to enhance the local temporal context in which key frames are located.
 Furthermore, we utilize HGNNs to endow GTEM and LTEM with the capability of high-order learning.
-To bridge potential feature misalignment, we design the TAM to facilitate the fusion of features across different temporal scales.
+To bridge the potential feature misalignment, we design the TAM to facilitate the fusion of features across different temporal scales.
 Comparative experiments on DAUB and IRDST demonstrate the distinct superiority of our HyperTea.
 It outperforms existing state-of-the-art (SOTA) methods on most metrics, with moderate computational complexity and FPS.
 Ablation studies further indicate that all designed components contribute significantly to improving the detection performance.
-In experiments, we also find that the temporal similarity of datasets (measured by MSE) critically affects detection performance, which should provide insights for the design of sampling strategies and modules using multi-frame inputs.
-In the future, designing more effective temporal feature sampling, capture, and enhancement schemes is worthy of ongoing exploration.
+In experiments, we also find that the temporal similarity of datasets (measured by MSE) critically affects detection performance, which should provide insights for the design of sampling strategies and modules using multiframe inputs.
+In the future, designing more effective temporal feature sampling, capture, and enhancement schemes can be explored.